aniketgupta17/Co-Founder-Matching/backend/README.md

   - Query parameters: `?q=search_term`
   - Response: `[{ "id": "user_id", "email": "user@example.com", ... }, ... ]`

+### Chatbot Endpoints

+- `POST /api/v1/chatbot` - Get business advice from the AI chatbot (requires authentication)
+  - Request: `{ "message": "How do I create a business plan?" }`
+  - Response: `{ "success": true, "message": "Here's how to create a business plan..." }`

+- `POST /api/v1/public/chatbot` - Public endpoint for the AI chatbot (no authentication required)
+  - Request: `{ "message": "What funding options are available for startups?" }`
+  - Response: `{ "success": true, "message": "Here are the funding options..." }`

 ## Database Schema

 The application uses Supabase with the following tables: